RegestaItalia/trm-docs/public/authentication.md

 Navigate to the **API/Registry Tokens** section and press **Generate new token**.

-> Each user can generate up to five tokens for security reasons.
+> Each user can generate only one token for security reasons.
 You may revoke a token at any time.

 Once the login is completed, you will be brought back to the manage page, and the token will appear in the list.